CupapiOT/mini-paint-tui/README.md

 Features of this TUI:

-1. Can initiate, with a UI that shows the:
+1. Initiates with a UI that shows the:
    - canvas (32x32 px),
    - currently selected tool,
    - currently selected color,